 Many plasterers follow the same basic process when working on a project.
 They begin by applying gypsum to the work surface, and then top the gypsum with a finish coat of plaster.
 Plaster can be dyed in any number of colors, and the surface can be left smooth or textured, depending on the style of the space.

-Types of Plaster
+Types of Plasters

 Undercoat plaster can be used in place of backing plaster in those situations where hand or machine plastering techniques are being used.

 Finishing plaster is the exterior coat of any plaster surface.
 It is applied on top of backing plaster.
 This is the final coat in any plaster project and is typically applied in a 2mm thick coat.

 For most builders, drywall plaster is the chosen alternative, which provides fire-resistant alternatives and acoustically characterised drywall plaster.
 Another advantage of this option is that by adding more rooms, you can build partitions.

 Another alternative for plastering is lime plaster which consists of lime and sand.
 This coating acts as the finished surface and the undercoat both.